RMS Olympic: Nantucket lightship collision

 In 1934, Olympic again struck another ship.
 The approaches to New York were marked by lightships and Olympic, like other liners, had been known to pass close by these vessels.
-On 15 May 1934 (11:06 AM), Olympic, inbound in heavy fog, was homing in on the radio beacon of Nantucket Lightship LV-117.
+On 15 May 1934 (11:06 am), Olympic, inbound in heavy fog, was homing in on the radio beacon of Nantucket Lightship LV-117.
 Now under the command of Captain John W. Binks, the ship failed to turn in time and sliced through the smaller vessel, which broke apart and sank.
-Four of the lightship's crew went down with the vessel and seven were rescued, of whom three died of their injuries – thus there were seven fatalities out of a crew of eleven.
+Four of the lightship's crew went down with the vessel and seven were rescued, of whom three died of their injuries, seven fatalities out of a crew of 11.
 The lightship's surviving crew and Olympic's captain were interviewed soon after reaching shore.
 One crewman said it all happened so quickly that they did not know how it happened.
-The captain was very sorry it happened but said Olympic reacted very quickly lowering boats to rescue the crew, which was confirmed by an injured crewman.
+Olympic reacted quickly lowering boats to rescue the crew, which was confirmed by an injured crewman.